 let session = LanguageModelSession(model: model)

-let result = try await session.respond(to: "Hello from Foundation Models")
+let response = try await session.respond(to: "Hello, Foundation Models!")